CartoDB/cartodb/README.md

 # How do I install CartoDB? #

-The installation process is fairly painless, and we have successful installations running on Amazon EC2, Linode, and development machines with OS X and Ubuntu.
+CartoDB is under heavy development, so the installation process is only for hardy souls.

-Before getting started, go ahead and download CartoDB by cloning this
+That said, there are many successful installations on Amazon EC2, Linode, dedicated instances and development machines running OS X and Ubuntu 10.04+.

-repository:
+If you want to give it a try, download CartoDB by cloning this repository:

 ```bash
 $ git clone https://github.com/Vizzuality/cartodb.git